-In some cases, students may wish to repeat a course, either to increase their GPA or replace a failing grade.
+In some cases, undergraduate students may wish to repeat a course, either to increase their GPA or replace a failing grade.
 This may effect their financial aid eligibility for the course itself or for future terms.

 Repeating a FAILED Course: